PlayVS Fortnite Rulebook

 5.2.1 Preseason.
 This phase consists of each team enrolled in the league competing in one official practice week.
 Results of these matches will not be recorded for regular season or the championship; however, these matches are recommended in order to properly test equipment and player game connections.

 5.2.2 Regular Season.
-This phase consists of each Duo, each playing a minimum of 1 match per season, in a Battle Royale format against opponents.
-Ranking in the league will be determined by each Duo's accumulated points.
-Regular season consists of 9 weeks of scheduled matches.
-See section 5.1.6 for more scoring details.
+This phase consists of each Trio, each playing a minimum of 1 match per season, in a Battle Royale format against opponents.
+Ranking in the league will be determined by each Trio's accumulated points.

 6. Match Process